Last Updated on October 28, 2021 by Andrew Blakey

 We all know how important nutrition is when it comes to your fitness goals.

-By refuelling with proper nutrition meaning enough calories, proteins, and other vitamins and minerals associated with healthy eating – you allow your body to have the nutrition supplies it needs to properly heal those sore after workout sore muscles.
+By refuelling with proper nutrition meaning enough calories, proteins, and other vitamins and minerals associated with healthy eating – you allow your body to have the nutritional supplies it needs to properly heal those sore after workout sore muscles.

 For more information regarding nutrition following your workout, check out this article.